 What value does a conservatory add?

 Whether a conservatory adds monetary value to your home very much depends on build quality.
-To get the best, use a reputable company registered with a governing body such as the Glass and Glazing Federation or Fenestration Self Assessment Scheme.
+To get the best, use a reputable company registered with a governing body such as the Glass and Glazing Federation or FENSA.
 Add extra security by using a company that offers a guarantee covering the major parts of the build.

 Before breaking ground, it’s also a good idea to ask your local estate agent for a current valuation as well as an estimate of your property’s value with a conservatory.